Healthy Children

 Children ages 3 to 4 not attending preschool (Number & Percent)

-Definitions: Numerator: Number of children ages 3 to 4 not attending preschool.
+Definitions: Numerator: Number of children not attending preschool, ages 3 to 4.
 Denominator: Number of children ages 3 to 4.
 Rate calculation: 100 times the numerator divided by the denominator.
 Large differences in county values between years may be due in part to the margin of error.

 Data Source: U.S. Census Bureau, American Community Survey, 5-Year Estimates, Table B14003.